Australia First Party: Saleam era

 Saleam has served two jail terms, one for property offences and fraud in 1984 and one for being an accessory before the fact in 1989 for his involvement in the shotgun attack on the home of African National Congress representative Eddie Funde.

 In 2002, Jim Saleam ran as an AFP candidate for a seat on Marrickville council, New South Wales, claiming "to oppose Marrickville being a Refugee Welcome Zone".
 Later that year the party formed its youth wing, the Patriotic Youth League.

 AFP was deregistered by the AEC on 13 August 2004 for failing to nominate candidates at elections for four years.
 By 2007, Saleam had reestablished AFP, and in July 2009, Saleam claimed that the party had 500 members, and announced that he was registering its New South Wales branch, Australia First Party (NSW) Incorporated, with the AEC.
 The branch was registered by AEC on 13 June 2010, in time for the 2010 federal election.

 At the 2013 federal election, AFP was involved in Glenn Druery's Minor Party Alliance.
 Saleam stood in the seat of Cook on a platform to end refugee intakes, running against Scott Morrison, and received 617 votes, or 0.67% of the vote.

 On 14 July 2015, the AEC de-registered the AFP due to its failure to demonstrate the required 500 members.
 It was re-registered on 1 March 2016 as "Australia First Party (NSW) Incorporated".

 AFP contested the 2016 federal election, without any success.
 Saleam stood in the seat of Lindsay, New South Wales, receiving 1068 votes or 1.2% of the vote.
 In October 2016, the Australia First Party joined with the Australian Protectionist Party, Nationalist Alternative, Eureka Youth League, and Hellenic Nationalists of Australia to form the Australian Coalition of Nationalists, as a framework for cooperation between these entities.

 Saleam also stood for AFP in the 2018 Longman by-election, receiving 709 votes or 0.8% of the vote.

 Saleam stood in the seat of Cootamundra, New South Wales, in the 2017 by-election as an independent, though still a member of Australia First, as the party was not registered for NSW elections.
 He received 453 votes, 1% of the total.
 He again stood in the seat at the 2019 New South Wales state election as an independent.
 Saleam's platform included the reintroduction of the White Australia policy and opposition to Chinese immigration.

-On 2 May 2014 the party aligned itself with the Golden Dawn party of Greece, a Metaxist fascist organisation, and on 24 July 2016, the party endorsed former Grand Wizard of the Ku Klux Klan David Duke for the 2016 Louisiana election via Twitter.
+On 2 May 2014, the party aligned itself with the Golden Dawn party of Greece, an ultranationalist organisation, and on 24 July 2016, the party endorsed former Grand Wizard of the Ku Klux Klan David Duke for the 2016 Louisiana election via Twitter.

 On 12 January 2022, the party was de-registered by the Australian Electoral Commission for failing to meet the increased requirement of 1,500 members.

+The party supported the 2025 March for Australia.